slk333/lib-ogame/README.md

 ## production

-Get the production of each mine, given their level, per second:
+Get the production for a given mine and its level, per second:

 ```typescript
 getMetalMineProduction(25)